asquare004/CollabNotes/README.md

 * JavaScript
 * Node.js
 ## Development Methodology
-We will first create a chat icon at the left bottom corner of the editor using HTML, CSS and JavaScript.
+We will first create a chat icon at the left bottom corner of the note editor using HTML, CSS and JavaScript.
 When the chat icon is clicked, it will open a small chatbox.
 Anyone using the server will be able to chat with each other.
 We can build this with the help of HTML, CSS, JavaScript and Node.js.
 ## References
 We were asked to integrate our code with the [code of an online note editor](https://github.com/surdebmalya/surdebmalya.github.io/blob/main/notes.html) provided by our mentors.